 - neuronal morphology, neurite extension, synaptogenesis, and migration.

 - Genome-wide transcriptomic and/or epigenomic analyses are used to define molecular mechanisms, pathways, and processes altered in IDD models, including acute effects and direct targets.
-RNA or chromatin sample preparation is performed by the CMU, with sample sequencing performed through the Genome Technology Access Center @WUSTL.
+RNA or chromatin sample preparation is performed by the CMU, with sample sequencing performed through the MGI Genome Technology Access Center @WUSTL.

 - Targeted or high-throughput screening and other applications.